 21. Conduct: All competitors will participate in a sporting manner and embrace the ethics of game fishing.
 All fish offal must be disposed of correctly.
 The Committee reserves the right to penalise any Boat or Angler by deduction of points or disqualification for part of, or the whole tournament for conduct they consider detrimental to the competition or the EGFC.

 22. Cyclones: In the event that a cyclone approaches the Exmouth area during the GAMEX tournament all fishing will be suspended once a ‘Yellow Alert’ has been declared or winds forecast exceed 26 knots.
 Fishing will recommence once the ‘All Clear’ has been given, provided sea conditions are deemed fishable by the committee.
 If no further fishing is possible, the leading boats/anglers at the time of the Yellow Alert will be declared the winners at the committee’s discretion.
-The EGFC advises all competitors to have appropriate insurance for the event, including travel, accident and boat.
-This is the responsibility of the skipper and team, not the EGFC.
+The EGFC recommends all competitors have appropriate insurance for the event, including travel, accident and boat.
+This is the responsibility of the skipper and team, not the EGFC or its event organisers.

 23. Cancellation: Please refer to our weather matrix for possible daily cancellations.
 Please see our cancellation policy for further details via our website: www.egfc.com.au

 24. Terms and Conditions: Please refer to our terms and conditions for the event located on our website: www.egfc.com.au